PseudoDevs/IamGhost/bbmd8.md

-Last updated: 2024-04-07 06:46:02
+Last updated: 2024-04-07 06:47:14
-Random Quote: The end is the beginning, and the beginning is the end -
+Random Quote: The Bro Code has been around for centuries.
+Nay... whatever's more than centuries. - Barney Stinson